What is Two Factor Authentication?

 The most common form of multi-factor authentication is two-factor authentication (2FA).
+We will get into the benefits of two factor authentication after you learn what it is.
 As its name suggests, two-factor authentication combines two different methods to confirm a user’s identity.

 In order of security levels, 2FA will ask users for validation by asking for proof of: